Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 Flexibility and Model Control

-Self-hosted: Run any model — open-weight, fine-tuned, distilled, quantized.
+Self-Hosted: Run any model—open-weight, fine-tuned, distilled, quantized.
 Swap models without changing a single line of application code.
 Fine-tune on your proprietary data without sending it to a third party.
-This is where the build vs buy decision gets interesting — self-hosting enables model customization that APIs cannot match.
+This is where the build vs buy decision gets interesting—self-hosting enables model customization that APIs cannot match.
+You are free to mix and match models: route low-complexity tasks to quantized, cheap open-source weights, and route reasoning tasks to DeepSeek-R1.

 Cloud AI: Limited to provider catalogs.
-Fine-tuning options vary — OpenAI offers fine-tuning on selected models, Bedrock supports custom model import, but you are always working within the provider's constraints.
-Model deprecation is a real risk — when a provider retires an API version, you migrate on their timeline.
+Fine-tuning options vary—OpenAI offers fine-tuning on selected models, Bedrock supports custom model import, but you are always working within the provider's constraints.
+Model deprecation is a real risk—when a provider retires an API version, you migrate on their timeline.
+Standardizing on a single hyperscaler platform can quietly lock you in (OpenAI vs Anthropic vs Google).

 Verdict: Self-hosted for teams that need model customization.
 Cloud for teams that want the latest frontier models without managing the stack.